Bram-Hub/STT-Solver/README.md

 ## About
 To Run:
 Double click on STT-Solver.bat.
-Click open and enter the input file.
+Click new and enter in statements (click enter on the keyboard twice when finished or press enter button).
+Can also click open and enter the input file.
 Click enter to start solving problem.

 Format of input file:
 - n lines